 Keeping your German Shepherd busy will lead them to a much happier life.

-6. Neuter or Spay
+6. Neuter or Spay Your German Shepherd For A Healthier Life

-Neutering or spaying your German Shepherd overall leads to a longer healthier life.
+Neutering or spaying your German Shepherd overall leads to a longer lifespan.
 In fact, fixed dogs live one and a half years longer on average than non fixed dogs.
 This simple procedure lowers their chance of getting infections from fights and keeps them from developing some diseases.
 In addition it can sometimes have an affect on their aggressive behaviors.

 Fun Fact: Timing is everything when getting your dog fixed.
 Studies show that neutering or spaying your German Shepherd before they turn one triples their chance of developing more than one joint disorder.
 This means a much higher risk for Hip Dysplasia.